DmitryDubovikov/FastAPI-RabbitMQ-Celery-MongoDB/README.md

 # FastAPI-RabbitMQ-Celery-MongoDB

-The application's architecture leverages FastAPI for creating robust APIs, RabbitMQ for message queuing, Celery for distributed task execution, and MongoDB for storing task results.
+The application's architecture leverages FastAPI for creating API, RabbitMQ for message queuing, Celery for distributed task execution, and MongoDB for storing task results.

 ## To run: